RogerParkinson/ESP8266-automation/README.md

 ![Sample log](log-image.png)

-This shows mostly battery levels logged at startup, but the send entry shows the value in red, indicating it has dropped below 3000.
+This shows mostly battery levels logged at startup, but the second entry shows the value in red, indicating it has dropped below 3000.
 The last entry is an actual event on the mailbox and was used to test the chime.

 To get the log showing the right names for the devices you need to edit the printlog.php file.
 Specifically this line: